 This vegan broccoli salad recipe is great for serving at picnics, potlucks and BBQs because it can be made in advance and stays nice and crunchy unlike leafy salads.

-It's nice served on its own for a light lunch or packed lunch, and perfect for serving up as a side alongside sandwiches or your favourite meals.
+It's nice served on its own for a light lunch or packed lunch, and perfect for serving up as a side alongside sandwiches, vegan quiche or your favourite meals.

 When we are grilling I love it with burgers.
 Beyond burgers if I'm feeling lazy or White Bean Artichoke Burgers or Vegan Black Bean Burgers if I'm not.
 Some grilled baby potatoes always get made when we grill too.